jstowers/DataStructures/bst/README.md

     2. If search for key reaches a null link, then key doesn't exist in BST

-    3. Insert - if get to null link and not found, just put the key theregs
+    3. Insert - if get to null link and not found, just put the key there